steve71/RasPiBrew/readme_easy_software_install.txt

 5) Reboot the Raspberry Pi
 6) Type: 'sudo nano /etc/network/interfaces' and set up static ip as shown in the interface file that is in the RasPiBrew directory
 7) Type: 'sudo reboot' to reboot the Raspberry Pi
-8) Use WinSCP to copy Raspibrew software to /home/pi
+8) Type: 'sudo git clone https://github.com/steve71/RasPiBrew.git /var/www'
 9) Use Putty to log onto the Raspberry Pi
 10) Go into RasPiBrew directory
 11) Type: 'chmod +x raspibrew_setup.sh' to make it executable
 12) Type: 'sudo ./raspibrew_setup.sh' and follow prompts
-13) Edit the documented config.xml file.
+13) Edit the documented config.xml file in RasPiBrew directory.
 The temp sensor id is located in the following directory: /sys/bus/w1/devices/w1_bus_master1/

+Note: In RasPiBrew directory just type 'sudo git fetch' to get the latest version